 This place must be tidy!

 The sense of merriment and contentment exuded by this song is only skin-deep.
-It is a façade all too familiar in the Israeli psyche, while the song further entrenches it.
-It is no more than a veneer that belies a tenuous political reality.
+It is a façade all too familiar in the Israeli psyche, further entrenched by the song, that belies a tenuous political reality.
 A political reading of this song could seek this underlying level and restore the latent political text that peeks through the wrecks and cracks.
 Alterman reinforces the notional Yemenite satisfaction and contentment with their lot, first by portraying the Yemenite maids as free of grievances.
 They seem happy enough, don’t they?
 Furthermore, the song hints at the municipal corruption cesspool, by making the following point: “The mop is Yemenite/ The mud Ashkenazi!” – as if the mechanism’s fault lies in its Ashkenaziness, while it is the Yemeniteness that scrubs it clean.
-For us, this indeed speaks to some criticism leveled at the institutional corruption, but this criticism overlooks some outrageous premises concerning Yemenite women.
-Alterman laces the Yemenite cleaners’ frugality, singing, and merriment with his criticism of the municipality, in a manner that leaves the women exploited, at the bottom of the social hierarchy.
-He humorously suggests that by cleaning the offices, they may also be cleaning off corruption, but in fact, he rationalizes their role as cleaners
+For us, this indeed speaks to some criticism leveled at the institutional corruption, but overlooks some outrageous premises concerning Yemenite women.
+Alterman humorously suggests that by cleaning the offices, they may also be cleaning off corruption, but in fact, he rationalizes their role as cleaners.

 Alterman is “one of the first authors to portray the world of 1950s newcomers from Muslim countries, while drawing on overwhelming empathy.”
 We wish to challenge this overarching pronouncement.
 Indeed, the Yemenite Women Song was penned earlier, in 1934, during the pre-state days, under different social and national circumstances, and it may be that the state mechanism’s abject treatment of 1950s immigrants from Arab states prompted Alterman’s unique moral statement; but nevertheless, as we have shown here, the Yemenite Women Song is steeped in social attitudes that are incompatible with Alterman’s pronouncement as the poet who championed the indignity suffered by Mizrahi Jews.
-Alterman criticizes the municipal corruption, for sure, but he goes about it in a manner that betrays ethnic disparity.
-Alterman’s orientalist stance on Yemenites, so we assume, dovetailed with the mood of that period and in this sense, was commonplace and therefore went almost undetected.
+Alterman’s orientalist stance on Yemenites, so we assume, dovetailed with the mood of that period and therefore went almost undetected.

 “You won’t get them off their seat without a rod and a belt”: Yemenite maids in children’s literature